divyaravada/vue-basic-project/README.md

 # vue-basic-project

- - Make front-end code quicker to write — loading Vue in one line, mustache templates, built-in directives, and re-usable components make Vue easy to read and easy to write
+ - Make front-end code quicker to write — loading Vue in one line, mustache templates, built-in <b>directives</b>, and re-usable components make Vue easy to read and easy to write